-- GPA of 2.5 or better for all previous college courses.
+- Have a GPA of 2.5 or better for all previous college courses.

-- Official transcripts from all colleges ever attended evaluated by LLCC Admission/Records/Registration.
+- Have official transcripts from all colleges ever attended evaluated by LLCC Admission/Records/Registration.
 Students who do not or delay doing this may jeopardize their ability to apply to, be accepted to or remain enrolled in a health professions program at LLCC.

 - Submit the surgical technology application with the assistance of an LLCC student success coach.

 Following acceptance to the program, students are required to have (at the student's expense):

 - A health assessment